fsanchezmonge/strava-improvement/README.md

    ```

 ## Features

-- OAuth2 authentication with Strava
 - Fetches all your Strava activities
-- Displays activities in a clean, sortable table
-- Stores activities in Supabase for faster subsequent loads
-- Converts units to more readable formats (km, km/h, etc.)
-- Shows key metrics like distance, time, speed, and elevation gain
+- Shows key metrics like distance, time, speed, and elevation gain, frequency of training, and an intensity polarization analysis

 ## Usage

 1. Click the "Connect with Strava" button
 2. Authorize the application
-3. Click "Fetch Activities" to load your activities
-4. Your activities will be displayed in a table and stored in Supabase
+3. Your activities will be displayed in a table and stored in Supabase

-## Data Storage

-Activities are stored in Supabase with the following structure:
-- Primary key: Activity ID from Strava
-- Athlete ID for data segregation
-- Basic activity metrics (distance, time, speed, etc.)
-- Timestamps for activity start
-- Additional metrics (heart rate, elevation, etc.)